 - 5 or 6 ripe plums, pitted and halved, or 12 small, ripe Italian plums

-- Preheat the oven to 350°F. Grease an 8" or 9" springform or cake pan, and line the bottom with a parchment round if using a cake pan.
+- Preheat the oven to 350°F. Grease an 8" or 9" springform or cake pan, and grease and line the bottom with a parchment round if using a cake pan.

 - In a large mixing bowl or stand mixer fitted with the paddle attachment, cream the butter and sugar until light and fluffy.
 Scrape the bowl.
 Add the eggs and vanilla and beat until smooth and light.
 Scrape the bowl again.

 - Add the salt, baking powder, and flour, and mix just until fully combined.

 - Pour the batter into the cake pan.
 Arrange the plum halves, skin side up, on top of the cake.
 Feel free to crowd them in there; the cake will rise around them.
 Dust with a little sugar and the cinnamon.

-- Bake for 35 to 45 minutes, depending on the size of the cake, or until a cake tester comes out of the cake batter portion clean, and the plums are juicy and bubbling.
+- Bake for 35 to 45 minutes, depending on the size of the cake, or until a cake tester comes out clean, and the plums are juicy and bubbling.

-- Let fully cool before releasing the cake from the springform pan or turning out onto a cake dish.
+- Let cool before releasing the cake from the springform pan or turning out onto a cake dish.
 Serve with fresh ice cream or whipped cream as you like.
 PRO TIP: A springform pan is preferable because the batter is a bit delicate.
 But if you are turning this cake out from a regular cake pan, never fear.
 Place a cooling rack directly over the cake pan, then in one swift, meaningful motion, flip the cake onto the rack.
 Remove the parchment.
 Then immediately flip it right side up again onto the serving plate.